Dinosaur National Monument

 Dinosaur Quarry Now Open!

-After being closed for over five years, visitors can once again see the world-famous Carnegie Dinosaur Quarry.
+Visitors can once again see the world-famous Carnegie Dinosaur Quarry, which had been closed for many years.
 Paleontologist Earl Douglass started excavations here in 1909, finding numerous fossil specimens which are displayed in museums around the globe.
 When excavations eventually ended, over 1,500 fossils were left in place on the cliff face so that visitors can view them in the position they were found.

-After being closed for over five years the Quarry Exhibit Hall located over the world-famous Carnegie Dinosaur Quarry has reopened.
+The Quarry Exhibit Hall located over the world-famous Carnegie Dinosaur Quarry has reopened as well.
 The Quarry Exhibit Hall allows visitors to view the wall of approximately 1,500 dinosaur bones in a newly refurbished, comfortable space.
 The facility also features exhibits on life during the late Jurassic.

 Two paved Auto Tours provide main access to monument.
 The Harpers Corner Scenic Drive is closed January through mid-April.
 Most other routes are primitive, gravel roads and impassable in winter or when wet.
 Passenger cars can navigate a few gravel roads when roads are dry.
 Inquire at visitor information areas for current road conditions.